top of page

 Workplaces train output.

-But the internal skills that govern how humans think, regulate, decide, feel, and adapt are largely left to chance.
+But the internal skills that govern how humans think, regulate, decide, adapt, and recover are still largely left to chance.

-Today, as automation and AI reshape what work and learning require, that gap is no longer theoretical.
+As automation, complexity, pressure, and AI reshape what learning and work require, this gap is no longer theoretical.

 How they regulate under pressure.